Inner Work

 a stable internet connection

-Where possible, I encourage setting this time aside as you would an in-person session — allowing yourself to step away from emails, notifications, and other demands, so the session can unfold with ease and continuity.
+Where possible, I encourage setting this time aside as you would an in-person session — stepping away from emails, notifications, and other demands so the session can unfold with ease and continuity.

 Important considerations